Degrees and Certifications:

 Grades will be based on homework (20%), classwork (30%), and tests/quizzes/projects (50%).

-Absences and make up work
+Absences and make-up work

 If a student is absent from school, he or she is still responsible for the material.
-Students must get missed homework assignments from google classroom and see me to review any missed lessons.
+Students must get missed homework assignments from Google Classroom and see me to review any missed lessons.
 If there are any situations I need to know about regarding makeup work, please feel free to email me and we can work out a schedule.

-Seventh Grade Literacy
+Seventh Grade Science

 Christa McAuliffe Middle School